-Trump cancels meeting Putin as he heads to G20 summit
+Trump cancels meeting with Putin as he heads to G-20 summit

 Trump tweeted his decision from Air Force One shortly after his former lawyer, Michael Cohen, revealed he had lied to Congress to cover up that he was negotiating a real estate deal in Moscow on Trump's behalf during the Republican presidential primary in 2016.

 The news ensured any meeting with Putin would spotlight the special counsel's investigation into whether the Trump campaign colluded with Moscow during the campaign.
-Trump has denied any wrongdoing.
+Trump has denied any wrongdoing and on Thursday called Cohen a "weak person" looking for a reduced sentence.

+The last-minute move kicked off a global economic meeting expected to be dominated by Trump's seat-of-his-pants diplomacy.
+The Putin meeting — a continuation of a controversial summit between the two in July — was just one of a series of high-stakes items on Trump's agenda, which also includes talks with Chinese President Xi Jinping on how to ease a rising trade war.

-The last-minute move kicked off a global economic meeting expected to be dominated by Trump's seat-of-his-pant diplomacy.
-Although Trump had previously floated cancelling the meeting, White House spokeswoman Sarah Huckabee Sanders told reporters that he did not make the final decision until boarding the plane for Argentina and speaking with national security adviser John Bolton and Secretary of State Mike Pompeo.
+Although Trump had previously floated canceling the meeting with Putin, White House spokeswoman Sarah Huckabee Sanders told reporters he did not make the final decision until boarding the plane for Argentina and speaking with national security adviser John Bolton and Secretary of State Mike Pompeo.
 The Kremlin said it had not been formally notified of the decision, which came hours after Moscow said the meeting was on track.

 "I look forward to a meaningful Summit again as soon as this situation is resolved!"
 Trump tweeted from Air Force One.

+Ukrainian President Petro Poroshenko praised Trump on Twitter, saying, "This is how great leaders act!"

-Sanders also said that two of Trump's planned bilateral meetings - with Turkish President Recep Tayyip Erdogan and South Korea's Moon Jae-in - had been canceled.
+Sanders also said two of Trump's planned bilateral meetings — with Turkish President Recep Tayyip Erdogan and South Korea's Moon Jae-in — had been canceled.
 Trump will instead speak informally with those leaders at the conference.
+She did not offer any explanation for those changes to the schedule.

 The stakes for the sit-down between Putin and Trump were raised this week by Russia's stepped-up aggression in the Kerch Strait, stemming from its years long occupation of Eastern Ukraine.
 Russia recently seized three Ukrainian vessels and crews.
 Russia said Ukraine didn't have permission to pass between Russia's mainland and the Crimean Peninsula.
 Ukraine insisted its vessels abided by maritime laws.

+Tensions had already been high over the war in Syria and allegations of Russian meddling in the 2016 presidential race.
+Trump has sought to improve the relationship with Putin, but was roundly criticized after the July summit in Helsinki for failing to publicly denounce Russia's interference and appearing to accept Putin's denials of such activity.

-Trump has made similarly dramatic moves before only to walk them back.
+While Trump's statement was strongly worded, he has made similarly dramatic moves before only to walk them back.
 In the spring he canceled a planned summit with North Korea's Kim Jong Un, only to revive the meeting a week later.

 The G-20 meeting in Buenos Aires comes amid growing economic uncertainty and global displeasure with Trump's trade policy.

-The most urgent item on Trump's packed schedule of meetings is whether he can reach a detente with Chinese President Xi Jinping over trade after months in which both sides have raised tariffs on hundreds of billions of dollars of each other's goods, shaking financial markets and threatening the global economy.
+The most pressing issue on Trump's packed schedule of meetings is whether he can reach a detente with Xi over trade after months in which both sides have raised tariffs on hundreds of billions of dollars of each other's goods, shaking financial markets and threatening the global economy.
 Without an agreement, the U.S. is set to increase the tariffs on January 1.

-Departing the White House Thursday, Trump said he was "very close" to a deal with China, but added "I don't know that I want to do it, because what we have right now is billions and billions of dollars coming in to the United States in the form of tariffs or taxes."
+Departing the White House Thursday, Trump said he was "very close" to a deal with China, but added, "I don't know that I want to do it, because what we have right now is billions and billions of dollars coming in to the United States in the form of tariffs or taxes."

 With China, experts said Trump likely wants to see something come out of the meeting.

 "I think it's in President Trump's interest to have this meeting be viewed as a success," said David Dollar, a senior fellow in the John L. Thornton China Center at the Brookings Institution.
-"The markets are looking for some kind of dialing down of the rhetoric and in particular markets are hoping there will not be an escalation of U.S tariffs on January 1.
+"The markets are looking for some kind of dialing down of the rhetoric, and in particular markets are hoping there will not be an escalation of U.S. tariffs on January 1.
 So there's a foundation for some kind of agreement."

-Of course, that approach leaves open the possibility for a preliminary or vague deal.
+That approach leaves open the possibility for a preliminary or vague deal.
 Trump's Singapore summit with Kim produced a vague agreement on denuclearization with few, if any, specifics.
 Since then progress between the two nations appears to have slowed, but Trump continues to hail the meeting as a historic breakthrough.

 Trump's advisers have sought to manage expectations heading into the talks, though some have projected optimism.

-"If China will come to the table, or in this case the dinner table, with some new ideas and some new attitudes and some new cooperation, as the president said, there is a good possibility they could make a deal," said economic adviser Larry Kudlow this week.
+"If China will come to the table, or in this case the dinner table, with some new ideas and some new attitudes and some new cooperation, as the president said, there is a good possibility they could make a deal," economic adviser Larry Kudlow said this week.
 "He's open to it.
 So nothing is written in cement or stone."

 On the ground for just two days, Trump is packing every moment with diplomacy, conducting bilateral meetings with numerous world leaders as well as group events.